 Admissions requirements for the LPN to RN nursing program are the same as the regular program with the following exceptions:

-- Applicants must have graduated from an LPN program after May 15, 2018 OR provide documentation of one (1) year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification form employer at the time of application.
+Applicants must have graduated from an LPN program after May 15, 2018 or provide documentation of 1 year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at the time of application.

 Applicants must complete all prerequisite courses (SDV 100, PSY 230, ENG 111, BIO 141, BIO 142, BIO 150 and ITE 119) prior to beginning the NSG courses.
 These must be completed with a C or better and with a 2.5 GPA by May 15th or students may not progress into the NSG 115 course.
 Additional required general education courses can be completed after enrolling in the program.

 Priority consideration for the nursing program shall be given to all qualified applicants who are residents of the political subdivisions (Buchanan, Dickenson (partial), Russell, or Tazewell counties), supporting the College and to Virginia residents not having access to a given program at their local community college, provided such students apply for admission to the program prior to the February 15th deadline.
 In addition, residents of localities with which the College has clinical-site or other agreements may receive equal consideration for admission.